 Syslog messages are checked against the ruleset and processed accordingly.

 Within ERAMON we understand correlation as a pooling of related events in the event tool.
 Their relationship is established – and at times assessed – through various methods (RCA).
 The advantages are:

 - Targeted announcements

 It is also possible to adjust the correlation individually, allowing customers to decide for themselves which events are to be correlated and which priority each event should be given.
 Below is an excerpt of existing correlations:

 The passive correlation is applied if an event occurs several times.
-Where an event is created after its initial occurrence in the event tool, this will not happen for any identical follow-on events; this will only increase the overall count for this event.
+Where an event is created after its initial occurrence in the event tool, which will not happen for any identical follow-on events; this will only increase the overall count for this event.

 If device/port/event source coincide, the events will be grouped together.
-The event source can specified in various places, such as in the trap settings or syslog administration.
+The event source can be specified in various places, such as in the trap settings or syslog administration.

-Since logical interface can be laid on top of physical ones, where the logical ones are obviously also affected when the physical one goes down, it would make sense to correlate these events.
+Since logical interfaces can be laid on top of physical ones, where the logical ones are obviously also affected when the physical one goes down, it would make sense to correlate these events.
 For this reason, the events of subinterfaces are correlated to the events of the physical interfaces, if they correspond to the event source.